Starignus/PythonPractise/Chapter_4_Arduino+RPi/RPi_to_Arduino.md

 sudo apt-get install python-serial python3-serial
 ```

-2. Now we want to upload a new sketch on the Arduino.
-You can upload it from your computer using the IDE or using Arduino-mk as we did in the previous step.
+2. Now we want to **upload a new sketch on the Arduino**.
+You could upload it from your computer using the IDE, but we recommend using Arduino-mk as we did in the [previous exercise](#creating-an-arduino-sketch-without-the-ide).
+This means all the code can be written on the Pi via Putty or Terminal.
 The code is the following:
 ```C
 void setup() {
 Serial.begin(9600);